 Submit Your Application

-The application for programs offered spring break 2022, May Session 2022, or Summer Session 2022 will be available in late October.
+Apply now for programs offered spring break 2022, May Session 2022, or Summer Session 2022.
 Select the 'UMN' option on the login page and log in using your UofM internet ID.